Platformatory/platformatory.github.io/landing/cloud-native-flink.md

 ---

-# Simplify Stream Processing With Serverless Apache Flink® From Confluent and Platformatory Labs
+# Simplify Stream Processing With Serverless Apache Flink® From Confluent and Platformatory

 We’re thrilled to be partnered with Confluent today as they announce the general availability of the industry’s only cloud-native, serverless Apache Flink® service.
 Available directly within Confluent’s data streaming platform alongside a cloud-native service for Apache Kafka®, the new Flink offering is now ready for use on AWS, Azure, and Google Cloud.

-Directly integrated with [insert company/product name], Confluent provides a simple solution for accessing and processing data streams from across the entire business to build a real-time, contextual, and trustworthy knowledge base to fuel applications
+Confluent provides a simple solution for accessing and processing data streams from across the entire business to build a real-time, contextual, and trustworthy knowledge base to fuel applications

 # Easily build high-quality, reusable data streams with the industry’s only cloud-native, serverless Flink service